abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/minikube.md

 ## Common issues

-### issue 'FailedScheduling 0/1 nodes are available'
+### Issue: `FailedScheduling 0/1 nodes are available`

 ``` bash
 FailedScheduling 0/1 nodes are available: 1 Insufficient cpu. preemption: 0/1 nodes are available: 1 No preemption victims found for incoming pod
 ```

-To fix it, start minikube with enough cpu and memory resources to start all abcdesktop's pods and the user's desktop
+To resolve this issue, start Minikube with sufficient CPU and memory resources to run all abcdesktop pods and the user's desktop.

 ``` bash
 minikube start --cpus 4 --memory 16GB